HHPP/HHPP.github.io/_pages/about.md

 I have written a "Behind The Paper" post explaining topological defects in liquid crystals, which you can find [here](https://chemistrycommunity.nature.com/channels/1465-behind-the-paper/posts/66317-bringing-order-to-disorder-topological-defects-in-liquid-crystals).

+The Department of Engineering Science at Oxford have written a [featured news item on the paper](https://eng.ox.ac.uk/news/bringing-order-to-disorder-in-liquid-crystals/).

 ## 31st July 2019